mpuhacz/building_docker_images_using_dev_ops_pipelines_with_private_dev_ops_artifactory_py_pi_feed/README.md

 CMD ["python", "main.py"]
 ```

-Looking at the Dockerfile, you will notice `PIP_EXTRA_URL` argument we will require during the build phase.
+Looking at the Dockerfile, you will notice `PIP_EXTRA_URL` secret that will be mounted during the build phase.
 The argument is then passed to our `pip` command as "--extra-index-url"

 ### Getting the artifactory URL